celestiaorg/docs/community/foundation-delegation-program.md

 compliance screen
 * Dedicated email address so that the Foundation can reach you in the event of emergency upgrades and fixes
+* Maintain a fully archival (non pruned) bridge node for both Mainnet Beta and Mocha if selected for the program

 Not adhering to any of the criteria above will automatically disqualify your application, and violating any of the criteria after you have received